tepn11/problemset/README.md

 ]
 ```

 `doAsync` should apply `asyncOp` for all elements in the input array.
 Each application of `asyncOp` should be either executed in series or parallel depending on how the elements are arranged.
-If the elements are bundled together in an array, then `asyncOp` will be applied in each of these elements in parallel.
+If the elements are bundled together in an array, then `asyncOp` will be applied in these elements in parallel.

 ##### Example Usage
 ```js